dmbaturin/iproute2-cheatsheet/site/index.md

 <h3 id="ip-link-set-group-name">Assign a symbolic name to a group</h3>

 Group names are configured in the `/etc/iproute2/group` file.
-Symbolic name "default" for the group 0 isn't an iproute2 built-in, it comes from the default group config file.
+The symbolic name "default" for group 0 isn't an iproute2 built-in; it comes from the default group config file.
 You can add your own, one per line, following the same `${number} ${name}` format.
 You can have up to 255 named groups.

 Once you configured a group name, its number and name can be used interchangeably in `ip` commands.